M4NU5/Personal_Website/content/blog/tech/docker_on_headless_pi/index.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

-And just like that you are goochi to go, its a simple change i know but it makes all the difference
+And just like that you are goochi to go, its a simple change i know but it makes all the difference.

 ## Conclusion